CCHMC-Translation/CCHMC-Translation.github.io/vendor_instructions.md

 19. Triple check the accuracy of medication dosages and timing in any translation.

 20. Only consider a request a Rush if explicitly specified in the request.
-If you determine that the deadline of a non-rush request is too soon, and the request would need to be treated as a Rush, ask the Translations Coordinator if the deadline can be adjusted before proceeding.project therwise ask.
+If you determine that the deadline of a non-rush request is too soon, and the request would need to be treated as a Rush, ask the Translations Coordinator if the deadline can be adjusted before proceeding.

-21. Use the same fonts as the source file.
-If a source font does not support the target characters, use Noto Sans (except for Arabic: use Frutiger Arabic).

 22. Translate all non-editable text in source files.
 If there are more than 70 words of non-editable text in a source file, send it to the Translations Coordinator for addition to the Wordbee project as an additional source document so that it can be included in the TM.